gpuweb/gpuweb/proposals/subgroup-matrix.md

 **Description**:<br>
 Load a subgroup matrix from p, offset elements from the start of the array.

-col_major must be an override-expression.
+col_major must be a const-expression.

 Triggers a `subgroup_matrix_uniformity` diagnostic if uniformity analysis cannot prove p, offset, or stride are subgroup uniform